 - For renewable resources, the rate of harvest should not exceed the rate of regeneration (sustainable yield);

-- [For pollution] The rates of waste generation from projects should not exceed the assimilative capacity of the environment (sustainable waste disposal; and
+- [For pollution] The rates of waste and environmental pollutant generation from projects should not exceed the assimilative capacity of the environment (sustainable waste disposal; and

 - For nonrenewable resources the depletion of the nonrenewable resources should require comparable development of renewable substitutes for that resource.